enghwa/MultiRegion-Serverless-Workshop/3_Replication/README.md

 ### 4.5 Configure DNS failover records

 Now let's configure the zone records for our `api.` subdomain prefix.
-You will configure these as CNAME ALIAS records in a primary/secondary failover pattern using your health check.
+You will configure these as CNAME ALIAS records in a weighted pattern using your health check for Multi-region active-active backend.

+**Note.** To create records for complex routing configurations, you can also use the traffic flow visual editor and save the configuration as a traffic policy.
+However, we use the routing policy for this workshop, as it is not possible to create an Alias record pointing to a DNS name that is being managed by a traffic policy.

 #### High-level instructions